training-datalab/old-training-datalab.com/_pages/scarreramartinez.md

 <p align="justify">I hold a BA in Political Science from the <a href="https://urosario.edu.co/" target="_blank">Universidad del Rosario</a>, Colombia, with a mention in Development and Participation.
 I also studied BA Applied Mathematics and Computer Science for three years at the same university.</p>

 <p align="justify">I have three years of experience in quantitative and qualitative research in social sciences.
-My expertise focuses on programming and the advanced use of software.</p>

-<p align="justify">I am interested in working in interdisciplinary and diverse teams, and my research interests mainly focus on elections, data analysis for social sciences, democracy, post-conflict and peace.</p>
+My expertise focuses on programming and the advanced use of software.
+I am interested in working in interdisciplinary and diverse teams, and my research interests mainly focus on elections, data analysis for social sciences, democracy, post-conflict and peace.</p>

 ## Featured Article